Introduction to the Initiative

 Stay in Touch: GH News

-We produce Gorilla Highlands News four times a year.
-It is a one-page PDF delivered over WhatsApp (you can subscribe here) but we can also email it to you — if that is your preference please enter your contact below:
+Every month we produce Gorilla Highlands News, a one-page PDF primarily delivered over WhatsApp (you can subscribe here) but we can also email it to you — if that is your preference please enter your contact below:

 photo: Abby Bluth; featured photo: Marcus Westberg